-The Vinaya Pitaka, a rulebook for Buddhist monks, describes proper toilet use in detail.
-As just a small sampling, proper Buddhist monks should defecate in the toilet in the order of arrival rather than that of seniority; should cough loudly when arriving at the toilet (and anyone already there should cough in response); should not chew tooth-cleaning wood while defecating, should not grunt while defecating, and should not wipe themself with a rough stick.
+The Vinaya Pițaka, a rulebook for Buddhist monks, describes proper toilet use in detail.
+As just a small sampling, proper Buddhist monks should defecate in the toilet in the order of arrival rather than that of seniority, should cough loudly when arriving at the toilet (and anyone already there should cough in response), should not chew tooth-cleaning wood while defecating, should not grunt while defecating, and should not wipe themself with a rough stick.
+After cleaning up, refill the water containers as a courtesy to the next person.

 The Temple of the Six Banyan Trees is one of the few Buddhist temples left standing in Guangzhou, People's Republic of China, where any religion other than worship of Communist leaders is strictly regulated and mostly prohibited.